rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 ### Using the Built-in Method
 * Select "Object Type".
 Select "All" to discover all objects (those that are in the "Int Objects" list, NOT all of your HomeVisionXL defined objects!)
 The "Choose Object(s)" list is NOT populated if you select "All" here.
-Note: If "All" is selected, only "flag" is included; "flag_b" is not.
+Note: If "All" is selected, only "flag" and "var" are included; "flag_b" and "var_n" are not.
 * If you selected an object type and want to further limit discovery to a subset of those objects, click on each one you want (ctrl-click for selecting more than one.)
 Otherwise, select "All".
 If you click on "All" AND also select other objects, only the selected objects will be discovered, not "All".
 * Select the discovery type: "Test", "Discover", UnDiscover".
 * Check "NO ID in Name?" to not include the object ID in the entity name.
 Same as the "-noid" option in the manual method.